 Our internal control framework is not limited to the elements outlined below as these are a summary of the controls implemented at local and corporate levels.
 We apply several control elements, of which the effectiveness is self-assessed or monitored by the second and third lines of defense.

 Business controls cover a broad range of policies, procedures, systems, and other measures.
 They provide reasonable assurance on the effectiveness and efficiency of our operational processes and ensure the output is as expected to support the realization of the company strategy and objectives.
 On entity level, important elements of the framework are the business planning process and management review.

 In addition, the business controls ensure the reliability of non-financial information.
-Providing non-financial information to our stakeholders becomes increasingly important, most notably on Sustainability.
-The control framework over non-financial information is still less mature than the framework over financial reporting and therefore limited assurance is given by KPMG.
-Corbion is closely monitoring the outside developments in sustainability reporting standard setting and in conjunction with these developments improving the control framework over sustainability reporting.
+Providing non-financial information to our stakeholders is becoming increasingly important, most notably on sustainability.
+The control framework for non-financial information is still less mature than the financial reporting framework and therefore limited assurance is given by KPMG on the non-financial information.
+Corbion is closely monitoring developments in sustainability reporting standards and, in conjunction with these developments, is improving the control framework for sustainability reporting.

 Business planning, budgeting, and management review